History of the NFL championship: 1933–1965: NFL Championship Game

-1946–1949: AAFC Championship Game
+1946–1949: AAFC championship game

 The All-America Football Conference was created in June 1944 to compete against the NFL.
-Even though the league outdrew the NFL in attendance, the continuing dominance of the Cleveland Browns led to the league's downfall.
+Even though the league drew comparable crowds to the NFL in its final three seasons, the continuing dominance of the Cleveland Browns led to the league's downfall.

 For its first three seasons, the league was divided into two divisions: Eastern and Western (1946–1948).
 The league had no divisions in 1949.
 The site of the championship game during the first three was determined just as it was in the NFL—a divisional rotation.
 In 1949, the league held a four-team playoff, with home field based upon won-lost record.

 The Browns, led by Quarterback Otto Graham, won all four of the league championship games.

 A tiebreaker playoff game was played in 1948 to break a tie between the Baltimore Colts and Buffalo Bills (AAFC) for the Eastern Division championship.
 Semifinal playoff games were held in 1949, setting up a championship final between the first-place Browns and the second-place San Francisco 49ers.

 In 1948, the Browns became the first professional football team to complete an entire season undefeated and untied — 24 years before the 1972 Miami Dolphins of the NFL would accomplish the task, but this feat is not recognized by NFL record books.
 Unlike the AFL statistics which are treated as NFL statistics, records of the AAFC and its teams (most of which folded) are not recognized.
 However, individual AAFC player statistics are included in Pro Football Hall of Fame records, and the defunct conference is memorialized in the Hall.

+From 1946 to 1948 the champions of each division met in the AAFC championship game.
+In 1949, there was only one seven-team division, so the championship game was the final round of a four team tournament.